JanssenProject/jans/docs/cedarling/patterns/annotation-challenge.md

     │               │   "data_owner_approval"]                   │
     │               │◀────────────────────│                      │
     │               │                     │                      │
-    │               │  3. run both challenges, addressed to the operator │               │───────────────────────────────────────────▶│
+    │               │  3. run both challenges, each to the actor its policy names │               │───────────────────────────────────────────▶│
     │  "ReportBot wants to open strategy-fy27.
 Did you ask for this?"
     │◀──────────────────────────────────────────────────────────│